b3llyfish/fate-of-byzantium/docs/steam.md

 * nerfs/tweaks/fixes to Administrative governments

 [h2] Key Details [/h2]
-* new Byzantine Struggle mechanic affecting the Byzantine's ability to wage war
+* New Byzantine Struggle mechanic affecting the Byzantine's ability to wage war
 * Populist factions no longer fight for the state faith, instead behaving like they do in other governments
 * Increased conditions for internal factions to form, giving Admin governments more threats
 * Seljuk invasion event for pre-1178 starts, allowing Rum to pose an issue to Byzantium